Highland Cows (and 8 fun facts you need to know about these legen-dairy beasts!)

 Often these striking beasts can be spotted in fields along the roadside, all over the Highlands, especially in places like the Cairngorms National Park or roaming free on the road itself across the North West.

 Highland Cow Milk

 Highland cows can be milked on a small scale, they will never make as much milk as a production milk cow, but enough for personal use, one cow can produce on average around 2 gallons per day.
 Their milk has an extremely high butterfat content, up to 10%, which some farmers may find appealing, but others have stated is a required taste!
 The Highland has much smaller teats than other breeds of cattle.

 Highland Cattle Meat

 Breeding for meat is why a lot of farmers keep the Hairy Coos.
 Their meat is lean, but well marbled, normally rated as premium beef.
 Pure Highland beef comes at a price, pure Highland beef commands a premium price due to its fine texture, succulent flavour and high protein content.
 Numerous tests in Scotland have shown that Highland Cattle meat is lower in both fat and cholesterol than even chicken!
 It also is high in Iron.

-Fun fact 4: The Queen of England has a herd of Highland Cattle and it is rumoured to be the only kind of beef she will eat!
+Fun fact 5: The Queen has a herd of Highland Cattle and it is rumoured to be the only kind of beef she will eat!

 Scotch beef farming is nothing like intensive cattle farming, the system prioritises the welfare and well-being of it’s animals.
 Due to the grazing land being often unsuitable for growing alternative foods, not to mention the low temperature and high rainfall, Highland Cattle farming is considered to be highly environmentally sustainable.